HsiangHung/Machine_Learning_Note/ML_application/Observability/microservice_trace/README.md

 2. Then, it obtains the latest weather information for that city from another 3rd party `weather-service`.
 3. Finally, the weather information is returned to the user.

+### 1.3 Practices to Create BT@AppDynamics

+The default BT name is based on the **first two segments of a URI**.
+More URI or segments may result in the overflow of BTs [Best Practices to Create Business Transactions](https://docs.appdynamics.com/appd/22.x/22.3/en/application-monitoring/business-transactions/best-practices-to-create-business-transactions).
+For example, you want to monitor these URIs for `/eCommerce/login`:

+* `/eCommerce/order`
+* `/eCommerce/checkout`
+* `/eCommerce/feedback`

+However, `/order` contains many URI patterns and if it uses more than two segments, then it may reach the `200 BT limit`.
+Additionally, `/order` results in many URIs that need to be monitored, which are not required for the users:

+* `/eCommerce/order/1/add`
+* `/eCommerce/order/list`
+* `/eCommerce/order/2/add`

+Exclude BTs that are not required- Agent snapshots collection depends on the number of unique BTs in the BT list monitored from the target tier.
+Therefore, it is recommended to review the Business transactions list to check if any BTs listed as part of the auto-discovered transactions are not required.
+You can use the Exclude Transactions option to temporarily exclude such BTs.
+If you do not want to collect the snapshots but want only the KPI metrics, then you can monitor the BTs as Service Endpoint.

 ### Reference

 * [Business Transaction@AppDynamics]: https://docs.appdynamics.com/appd/22.x/22.3/en/application-monitoring/business-transactions